 In an unprepossessing building by the Maximilansbrücke, the Kunstfoyer VKB keeps a much lower profile than the museums of the Kunstareale enclave, but is well worth checking out for film and photography fans in particular.
 With a focus on socially and politically relevant ideas as well as the interaction of still and moving pictures, previous Kunstfoyer shows have included Gordon Parks, Margaret Bourke-White, Sebastião Salgado and the fantastical set designs of Ken Adam (think iconic Bond and Kubrick).
 Across the river, you’ll get a good view onto the impressive Maximilaneum, one of Munich’s most prominent buildings, and likely the most palatial student residence in existence.

 Covering nearly four square kilometres, Munich’s rolling Englischer Garten is likely bigger and greener than anything you’ve seen in England, but takes its name—and its informal style—from the undulating gardens popularized in 18th and 19th century England by landscape architect Capability Brown.
 One of the largest green city spaces in the world, it is undoubtedly Munich’s most beloved outdoor habitat, populated by joggers, skaters, dog-walkers, frisbee players and kite-flyers throughout the year.
 Be sure to enter the park by the Haus der Kunst to catch the Eisbachwelle—the man-made “ice creek wave” that is one of Munich’s most incongruous, and enjoyable, sights.
 Here, in sun or snow, hundreds of wetsuit-clad surfers wait in line to ride a rapid standing wave created by submerged concrete.
 Once you’ve shuddered, cheered, or gasped at their kicks and feats, stroll down along the more serene Isar tributary, where flocks of picnickers and (typically nude) sunbathers luxuriate in summer, towards picturesque refreshment at the famed Seehaus or Chinesischer Turm beer gardens.
-The Greek temple-like Monopteros, on a raised slope just south of the Chinesischer Turm, has gorgeous views, particularly at sunset.
+The pièce de résistance?
+The romantic, Greek temple-like Monopteros (just south of the Chinesischer Turm) where you can enjoy spectacular sunset views.